Romance (prose fiction): America

 In the mid–nineteenth century Hawthorne and Melville wrote romances.
 Nathaniel Hawthorne wrote: The Scarlet Letter: A Romance (1850); The House of the Seven Gables: A Romance; The Blithedale Romance.
 Herman Melville described Moby-Dick (1851) as a romance in a letter of June 27 to his English publisher:

-In the twentieth century Flannery O'Connor (19251964) often wrote in a sardonic Southern Gothic style and relied heavily on regional settings and grotesque characters, often in violent situations.
+In the twentieth century Flannery O'Connor (1925–1964) often wrote in a sardonic Southern Gothic style and relied heavily on regional settings and grotesque characters, often in violent situations.

-Her fiction usually focus on morally flawed characters, frequently interacting with people with disabilities or disabled themselves (as O'Connor was), while the issue of race often appears.
+Her stories usually focus on morally flawed characters, frequently interacting with people with disabilities or disabled themselves (as O'Connor was), while the issue of race often appears.
 Most of her works feature disturbing elements.

 Germany

 E. T. A. Hoffmann (1776–1822) was a German Romantic author of fantasy and Gothic horror.
 Ludwig Tieck, Heinrich von Kleist, and E. T. A. Hoffmann "also profoundly influenced the development of European Gothic horror in the nineteenth century".

 Hoffmann's novel The Devil's Elixirs (1815) was influenced by Lewis's The Monk and even mentions it.
 The novel also explores the motif of the Doppelgänger, the term coined by another German author and supporter of Hoffmann, Jean Paul, in his humorous novel Siebenkäs (1796–1797).